Interactive Email Newsletters: 8 Content Ideas to Increase Conversions

 Another important factor is to make sure that you add a personal touch to your emails.
 Addressing the email with the first name of your subscriber adds a personal touch, but that is old news.

 Buzzfeed started something that would drive eCommerce sales in 2020, and it is a very clever and genius strategy!
-Adding a personalized recommendation quiz in your email marketing is a real game-changer.
+Adding a personalized recommendation quiz to your email marketing is a real game-changer.

 Basically, it is a quiz that narrows down your potential customers’ choices and allows them to discover the best-suited product for them based on a series of questions.